supergoodsystems/supergood-rb/README.md

 # Supergood

 Monitor the cost and performance of your external API's with two lines of code.

 Interested in learning more?
-Reach out to alex@supergood.ai !
+Check us out at https://supergood.ai or Reach out to alex@supergood.ai .

 Not built on Ruby?
 We've got a node client, python client and golang client as well.